Vincent9235/myftp/readme.md

 # MYFTP
-Project realized by Vincent Laurens in B3CDGP at EFREI PARIS MyFtp is a node compatible, FTP client and server, coded in JavaScript.
+Project realized by Vincent Laurens in B3CDGP at EFREI PARIS MyFtp is a NodeJS compatible, FTP client and server, coded in JavaScript.

 ## Installation